TRACY VILLAGE CRICKET CLUB Inc.

 (c) third – any other business requiring consideration by the club at the meeting.

-(4) The Annual General Meeting of the club shall be held during the month of September each year.
+(4) The Annual General Meeting of the club shall be held within three months of the end of the financial year.

 The Secretary shall call all General Meetings by advertising twenty-one (21) days before the date of such meeting.

 Quorum for General Meeting